 Asparuh Koev: I have been an entrepreneur since day 1.
 The first company I co-founded when I was still a university student – a software development shop in Bulgaria – was acquired by VMWare.
 My second company was working exclusively in and for Logistics, where I learned of the staggering inefficiencies there: 24% of trips on the road are completely empty; assets (trucks, containers) are used a third of the time; 20% of maintenance work is unneeded.
 So, I started Transmetrics to help improve on that with the power of AI and big data.

 We started from the beginning by attracting logistics experts – we have a combined past experience of over 70 years working in logistics companies.
-To that, we added data scientists, data engineers and software engineers.
-This team has created a platform dedicated for logistics, which uses the latest technology and research in artificial intelligence, big data and predictive analytics to optimize planning.
+To that, we added data scientists, data engineers, and software engineers.
+This team has created a platform dedicated to logistics, which uses the latest technology and research in artificial intelligence, big data, and predictive analytics to optimize planning.
 Some of the biggest logistics service providers in the world are using Transmetrics today.

 How does Transmetrics innovate?